-Barnard is a water-bottle-free campus, uses recycled materials whenever possible, and composts yard and food waste.
+Barnard encourages reusable water bottles, uses recycled materials whenever possible, and composts yard and food waste.

 Setting the Standard in Campus Sustainability

 Nestled on a lush, green campus in the midst of New York City, Barnard makes sustainable practice a daily reality.
 This was the first college to vote to divest from fossil fuel companies that question the science of climate change.
 From a swap shop where students reuse clothing to groundbreaking environmental research, the entire Barnard community is fully engaged in developing a sustainable model for campuses around the country.

 square feet of green space on campus